Best project management tools for product and engineering teams in 2026

 A practical guide to choosing between Linear, Notion, ClickUp, monday, Jira, and the new wave of AI-native tools.
 Compare speed, context, governance, and real execution.

-Notion, ClickUp, Linear, and monday do not really solve the same problem.
-Here is how to compare them honestly in 2026 across speed, docs, coordination, and real complexity.
+Notion, ClickUp, Linear, and monday do not solve the same problem.
+How to compare them honestly in 2026: speed, docs, coordination, complexity.

 Last reviewed on April 11, 2026